Michal Kašpárek

 dirtbag left

-The dirtbag left is a style of left-wing politics that eschews civility to convey a left-wing populist and anti-capitalist message using vulgarity.
-It is most closely associated with American left-wing online media that emerged in the mid-2010s, such as the podcasts Chapo Trap House and Red Scare. (en.wikipedia.org)
+The dirtbag left is a style of left-wing politics that eschews civility to convey a left-wing populist and anti-capitalist message, often using vulgarity.
+It is most closely associated with American left-wing online media that emerged in the mid-2010s, such as the podcast Chapo Trap House. (en.wikipedia.org)

 doomscrolling

-(informal, neologism) The practice of continually reading Internet news about catastrophic events. ¶ From doom + scrolling, from the practice of scrolling through timelines and news feeds on a computer or mobile device. (en.wiktionary.org)
+(informal, neologism) The practice of continually reading Internet news about catastrophic events. ¶ From doom + scrolling, from the practice of scrolling through timelines and news feeds on a computer or mobile device; originally in a context of being dissatisfied with current socio-political conditions and headlines. (en.wiktionary.org)

 döstädning